More in Category: Reading Activities

 Teaching Story Elements

 It’s great for students to read stories, discuss stories, and write about stories, but to get the most out of the books they read, students also need to spend time learning about individual story elements.
-Knowing more about characterization, for example, can help students relate to the characters they read about and get into […]
+Knowing more about characterization, for example, can help students relate to the characters they read about and get into the […]

 What’s in Your Task Card Stash?